 First things first – how often does mail go missing?
 The average according to USPS statistics is ~3%.
 This does not include pieces that get returned to sender, but solely those that go missing.
 You probably only send a few cards every now and again, so you may not have experienced this.
 However, if you are mailing 100 wedding invitations, it’s safe to plan on about 3-5 going missing.
 Thus, our first tip!

-I typically recommend about 7 extras for various reasons (photographer, keepsakes, B-list invitees), but the most important is for those that go missing.
-It is going to be a lot more expensive to reprint one invitation than it will be to add one from the get-go.
+I typically recommend about 7 extra wedding invites for various reasons (photographer, keepsakes, B-list invitees), but the most important is for those wedding invitations that go missing in the mail.
+It is going to be a lot more expensive to reprint one wedding invitation than it will be to add one from the get-go.
 They can go missing for tons of reasons – honestly, one or two may be because your guest provided their address with a typo in it!
 A few extra will make this issue disappear!

-The Post Office says these should be on the same side as the main address to avoid confusion.
+The Post Office says your return address should be on the same side as the guest address to avoid confusion.
 With wedding invitations, this isn’t ideal aesthetically, so there are a few ways to help avoid issues.
-If you go with a return address on the flap of the envelope, the basic principle is to make it so a machine couldn’t possibly think your return address is a main address.
+If you go with a return address on the flap of the envelope, the basic idea is to make it so a machine couldn’t possibly think your return address is a guest address.

 I like to keep everything to only 2 lines – no names, and zip code on the same line as city/state.
 Or even put everything on one line.
 This will still be effective as a return, if necessary, but the machines aren’t likely to think it’s a guest address.
 Keeping the return small is great too, and putting it higher up on your envelope will keep it out of the guest address zone!
 One last piece of advice is to choose a slightly less contrasting color for the returns – we’ll talk about that in a minute.